Frequently Asked Questions

 No. Domestic students can work with our student advisor to discuss various tools available to manage the costs involved in going to school.
 This may involve creating a payment plan, looking into student loans or utilizing any RESP funds that may be available for this purpose.

-International students applying to the Dramatic Arts Program Diploma from outside Canada will need to pay their full tuition up front, once they have been informed of their acceptance.
+International students applying to the Dramatic Arts Program Diploma from outside Canada will need to pay 50% of their tuition fee up front, once they have been informed of their acceptance.
 If already in Canada when they apply, we can create a payment plan for them.